Shuklaaa/news-app-React/README.md

-This project was built using HTML, CSS, JAVASCRIPT, REACTJS, BOOTSTRAP and the API key is taken from newsapi.org.
+This project is built using HTML, CSS, JAVASCRIPT, REACTJS, BOOTSTRAP and the API key is taken from newsapi.org.

 ****** HERE'S A GLIMPSE OF HOW THE WEBSITE LOOKS ******